PlainsightAI/legacy-docs/rules.md

 Rules triggers one or more actions when an event occurs.
 Available actions include sending an SMS, a push notification to a device, sending an email, or invoking a webhook.

 ### push
-Sends a push notification to the triggering mobile device.
-Requires a mobile app using the Reach SDK.
+Sends a push notification to the triggering mobile device. *Requires a mobile app using the Reach SDK.*

 Fields:
 * type - "push"
 * subject - (string) the subject content of the push message
-* message - (string) body of the push message.
+* message - (string) the body of the push message.
 [Templates](http://docs.sixgill.com/templates.html) can be used which will be replaced dynamically when the rule is triggered

 Example:
 ```json